larsch/lasercut-box-openscad/README.md

-# Lasercut Box OpenSCAD Module
+# Laser cut Box OpenSCAD Module

-This is an OpenSCAD module for creating boxes to be lasercut out of flat panels (e.g. plywood or acrylic).
+This is an OpenSCAD module for creating boxes to be laser-cut out of flat panels (e.g. plywood or acrylic).
 The boxes dimensions are customizable, supports opening the top, insetting the bottom, and adding handles.

 ## Synopsis